 if the originating or spoke site is a hospital, credentialed and privileged at the originating/spoke site facility.

-Audio-only or audio-video communication is covered by Medicaid and the Child Health Insurance Plan to the extent consistent with regulations promulgated by the New York State commissioner of Health pursuant to Section 2999-cc of the Public Health laws.
+Audio-only or audio-video communication is covered by Medicaid and the Child Health Insurance Plan to the extent consistent with regulations promulgated by the New York State Commissioner of Health pursuant to section 2999-cc of the Public Health laws.

 The following interactions do not constitute reimbursable telehealth services: E-mail messages, text messages; or Facsimile transmission.

-Reimbursement for services provided via telehealth must be in accordance with the rates and fees established by the Offices, subject to the approval of the director of the division of the budget and the availability of state and federal funding.
-Such rates or fees shall be the same for identical procedures provided by practitioners in-person, in the same location as the recipient unless otherwise established by the Offices.
+Reimbursement for services provided via telehealth must be in accordance with the rates and fees established by OMH and OASAS, subject to the approval of the Director of the Division of the Budget and the availability of State and Federal funding.
+Such rates or fees shall be the same for identical procedures provided by practitioners in-person, in the same location as the recipient unless otherwise established by OMH and OASAS.

 If telehealth service is undeliverable due to a failure of transmission or other technical difficulty, reimbursement shall not be provided.